 Please Note: Tight fitting, figure-hugging clothing, such as those made with Lycra can often be offensive to locals, especially to women.
 If you find these items comfortable as a base layer, please pack something to wear on top of them.

-Above This list is only a guide lines.
+Above This list is only a guideline.
 While you are required to bring everything on this list, there are numerous options, brands, and versions of each piece of equipment.
 Please Use your experience and the listed features to find the best gear for you.
-Some of the above equipments can be easily found in stores in Kathmandu for cheaper prices.
+Some of the above equipment can be easily found in stores in Kathmandu for cheaper prices.